sramya-git/omnichannel-experience-api/README.md

 As a Customer I want a service to request information about me (personal information, my billing and shipping address, my payment methods), information about provided products, shopping carts and orders.

-### GET/customers/{customerId}
-This endpoint will trigger flow getCustomer which obtains a customer information by customerId.

-### PUT/customers/{customerId}
-This endpoint will trigger flow putCustomerFromSFDC which updates a customer information by customerId.

-### GET/channels
-This endpoint will obtains mocked information about supported channels.
-The main point is to support the most common channels to cover use-cases with WEB, mobile and brick-and-mortar(store) based application delivering the Omnichannel user experience.

-### GET/channels/{channelId}
-This endpoint obtains mocked information about particular channel by channelId.

-### GET/channels/{channelId}/paymentMethods
-This endpoint obtains mocked information about payment methods by channelId.
-Channels basically could have different payment methods according to channel type like VISA card, bank transfer, cash.

-### GET/products
-This endpoint will trigger flow getProducts which obtains information about products from Product System API.

-### GET/products/{productId}
-This endpoint will trigger flow getProduct which obtains information about product from Product System API by productId.

-### GET/products/{productId}/variants
-This endpoint will trigger flow getVariantsByProduct which obtains information about variants of product from Product System API by productId.

-### GET/products/{productId}/variants/{variantId}
-This endpoint will trigger flow getVariant which obtains information about variant of product by productId and variantId.

-### GET/products/{productId}/variants/{variantId}/availability
-This endpoint will trigger flow getAvailability which obtains information about availability of variant by productId and variantId.

-### GET/categories
-This endpoint will trigger flow getCategories which obtains information about categories from Product System API.

-### GET/categories/{categoryId}
-This endpoint will trigger flow getCategory which obtains information about category from Product System API by categoryId.

-### GET/categories/{categoryId}/products
-This endpoint will trigger flow getProductsByCategory which obtains information about products from same category by categoryId.

-### GET/shoppingCarts/{shoppingCartId}
-This endpoint will trigger flow getShoppingCart which obtains information about products in shopping cart by shoppingCartId.

 ### PUT/shoppingCarts/{shoppingCartId}
 This endpoint will trigger flow putShoppingCart which updates information about products in shopping cart by shoppingCartId.

 ### POST/shoppingCarts/
 This endpoint will trigger flow get which saved new shopping cart to the object store.

-### DELETE/shoppingCarts/{shoppingCartId}
-This endpoint will trigger flow deleteShoppingCart which removes shopping cart from object store by shoppingCartId.

-### GET/customers/{customerId}/shoppingCarts/
-This endpoint will trigger flow getShoppingCartsForCustomer which obtains list of shopping cart for customer by the customerId.
-If customer does not exist, response is empty field.

-### POST/orders/
-This endpoint will trigger flow createOrder which creates new order by customer.

-### PUT/orders/{salesOrderId}
-This endpoint will trigger flow updateOrder which updates order.

-### POST/orders/{salesOrderId}/payment
-This endpoint will trigger flow createPaymentFlow which creates a new payment for an order.

-### GET/customers/{customerId}/orders/
-This endpoint will trigger flow getOrdersByCustomer which obtains list of orders for customer by customerId.

-### GET/stores
-This endpoint will trigger flow getStores which obtains list of stores.

-### GET/stores/{storeId}
-This endpoint will trigger flow getStore which obtains store by the storeId.

-### GET/partners
-This endpoint will trigger flow getPartners which obtains list of partner stores.

-### GET/partners/{partnerId}
-This endpoint will trigger flow getPartner which obtains partner store by the partnerId.

 # Considerations <a name="considerations"/>